-Introduction to the Brick Industry Association
+An Introduction to the Brick Industry Association

 The Brick Industry Association (BIA) is the national trade association representing distributors and manufacturers of clay brick and suppliers of related products and services.
-BIA's primary mission is to increase the market share of clay brick and safeguard the industry.
 Since its founding in 1934, the association has been the nationally recognized authority on clay brick construction and represents the industry in all model building code forums and national standards committees.
 BIA is involved in a broad range of activities that appeal to architects, builders, community officials, and consumers, including Technical Notes on Brick Construction, Brick in Architecture, Brick In Home Building, Builder Notes, national awards competitions, educational seminars, and numerous other programs.
 BIA also advocates the industry at the federal, state, and local level with its environmental, health, and safety work as well as educational programs for local municipal and planning officials.

-Brick in Architecture Awards Competition
+- Brick in Architecture Awards

 Every year the brick industry conducts a national competition to select and showcase the best examples of the use of brick in architecture.
-The competition is done in conjunction with the editors of Architectural Record magazine who convene a panel of architects for the judging.
+The competition is done in conjunction with the editors of Architect magazine who convene a panel of architects for the judging.
 The winners are featured in an issue of Brick in Architecture and in the Brick Gallery on BIA's website.

-National Building Codes and Standards
+- National Building Codes and Standards

-BIA represents the industry in all model building code forums and on national standards committees, protecting member interests and transferring technological developments in masonry into codes and standards.
+BIA represents the industry in all model building code forums and on national standards committees, protecting member interests, and transferring technological developments in masonry into codes and standards.

-National Liaison Activities
+- National Liaison Activities

-BIA works on behalf of members to foster a strong relationship with architectural, engineering, builder, construction and other masonry trade groups.
+BIA works on behalf of members to foster a strong relationship with architectural, engineering, builder, construction, and other masonry trade groups.
 These cooperative efforts increase brick utilization and result in lower program development costs.